-The TPS54010 is available in a thermally enhanced 28-pin TSSOP (PWP) PowerPADTM package, which eliminates bulky heatsinks.
+The TPS54073 is available in a thermally enhanced 28-pin TSSOP (PWP) PowerPADTM package, which eliminates bulky heatsinks.
+TI provides evaluation modules and the SWIFTTM designer software tool to aid in quickly achieving high-performance power supply designs to meet aggressive equipment development cycles

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

-SWIFT.
-PowerPAD are trademarks of Texas Instruments.
+SWIFT, PowerPAD are trademarks of Texas Instruments.